lipp/login-with/README.md

 # Endpoints

 - `/twitter` - login with Twitter account (if configured through env variables)
+- `/facebook` - login with Facebook account (if configured through env variables)
 - `/github` - login with GitHub account (if configured through env variables)
+- `/google` - login with Google account (if configured through env variables)
 - `/reddit` - login with Reddit account (if configured through env variables)
 - `/logout` - logout and clears the respective cookies